-USAID is seeking to learn from implementers and colleagues working in different countries who have pivoted their activities to respond to COVID and protect progress on nutrition goals in development contexts.
-These two webinars will give everyone the opportunity to learn from several practitioners’ experiences in applying USAID’s guiding principles.
+USAID sought to learn from implementers and colleagues working in different countries who have pivoted their activities to respond to COVID and protect progress on nutrition goals in development contexts.
+These two webinars gave everyone the opportunity to learn from several practitioners’ experiences in applying USAID’s guiding principles.

 Pooja Pandey Rana joined USAID’s Suaahara Good Nutrition Program as its Deputy Chief of Party in 2011.
 She provides nutrition programming guidance to the Government of Nepal and program partners in defining, implementing and monitoring the project’s strategic approaches.
 Pooja has more than 20 years of experience in program management, community driven development models, primary health care system, performance-based monitoring and evaluation including 15 years with USAID.
 Her main interests focus on addressing multi sectoral dimensions of malnutrition in South Asia especially in Nepal.
 She holds a degree in Master of Science in Public Health from the London School of Hygiene and Tropical Medicine.